jsheng0901/Humpback-Whale-Identification/README.md

 In the model, I try to fix data insufficient problem also as to overcome overfitting.
 Furthermore, to transfer this model in some business area overcome data insufficient problem.

-For more model summary and output, please see Report.md and Output file.

 ## 2. Enviorment and Packages